spilliams/steno/journal.md

+- 2020-11-23 A few things I noticed in practice tonight
+    - tapping the OSL key doesn't let me alt-tab with impunity, but holding it does.
+    - my custom nav layer doesn't support select-all, cut, copy, paste, undo, or redo.
+I wonder again if I should record the number of times I use a feature in a day, and put those at the front and center.
+        oh, also ctrl-backspace (or alt-bsp and cmd-bsp on mac).
+        Even if I put my most common commands on the first nav layer, I still need either

+    1. (hw, current status) a qwerty keyboard standing by
+        pro: I have it (it's free)
+        con: slow to switch from typing to commanding
+        con: BIG desk clutter
+        con: need the qwerty keyboard for typing while learning steno
+    2. (hw) a macropad (e.g. Butterstick) standing by
+        pro: I have it (it's free)
+        con: slow to switch from typing to commanding
+        con: smol desk clutter
+        con: need the qwerty keyboard for typing while learning steno
+    3. (fw) three or more layers on the georgi
+        pro: I have it (it's free)
+        pro: everything is at my fingertips (it's quick to switch)
+        pro: no clutter!
+        con: patience and time to tweak and learn the layers
+        con: need the qwerty keyboard for typing while learning steno
+    4. (hw) A BIGGER georgi, with more keys to hand (see: Gergo.
+I think maybe Gergoplex isn't enough columns)
+        pro: it's a kit I can build myself (another round of custom switches, this time maybe kailh silver?)
+        pro: everything is at my fingertips (quick to switch)
+        pro: no clutter!
+        pro: less need to layer the commands (quickER than switching)
+        pro: do not need a qwerty kicking around while I learn steno
+        con: hard to program it to be steno sometimes and command sometimes?
+        con: I'd need to build my own enclosure for it.
+    5. (hw) white tiger option: get an ergodox already (~$350)
+        pro: it's a kit I can configure myself (it does hotswap)
+        pro: everything is at my fingertips
+        pro: no clutter!
+        pro: less need to layer the commands
+        pro: do not need a qwerty kicking around while I learn steno
+        con: hard to program it to be steno sometimes and command sometimes?
+        con: expensive
+    6. (sw) learn and develop the Single Stroke commands dictionary in Plover
+        pro: I have it (it's free)
+        pro: VERY easy to reconfigure a broken brief on the fly
+        con: need the qwerty keyboard for typing while learning steno
+        con: patience and time to tweak and learn the briefs

+    Options 4 and 5 (Gergo and Ergodox) are similar enough that I can runoff them: With Gergo, I have to design and build the enclosure, and buy keycaps and switches.
+With Ergodox, I just have to spend ~$280 marginally (and maybe make or buy steno-friendly keycaps).
+    With Gergo, I get to make it look however I want, with Ergodox, no such personalization.
+    ```
+    GERGO           ERGODOX
+    + personalized  - cost
+    - kit work      - not personalized
+    ```
+    Actually, now that I think about it, the Gergo wouldn't be a full size qwerty, so I'd be training (1) steno, (2) columnar qwerty, and (3) gergo commands and shortcuts for qwerty.
+Ergodox loses on customization, but "costs" less in terms of money-work, and wins on me not doing that (3) training.

+    I'd also point out that the "do not need the qwerty keyboard for typing while learning steno" is not worth nothing.

+    So it's really down to an ideological choice: do I want to do this re-training of my brain and fingers through software, firmware, or hardware?
+And even if I do it through software, do I want the greater hardware anyway to speed things along, declutter the process, and/or be more ergonomic for me?
+(For the record I have yet to experience any RSI...)

+    I will sleep on it.

 - 2020-11-22 Last night / this morning I read a lot about how QMK works with layers.
 Then I worked up keymaps for both the Butterstick and the Georgi!
     The first milestone is complete: I can successfully alt-tab any number of